climatecheck_logo

 Task 1: Abstract retrieval and claim verification

 The dataset for task 1 will follow the same structure as the 2025 iteration, but with triple the amount of available training data.
-We will evaluate systems on both abstract retrieval and claim verification tasks in an end-to-end manner.
-Abstracts retrieval will be evaluated using Recall@K and B-Pref, while claim verification will be evaluated using weighted F1 scores.
+Abstracts retrieval will be evaluated using Recall@K (K=2,5) and B-Pref, while claim verification will be evaluated using weighted F1 scores.
 Gold annotations will be used for both, with an LLM-as-a-judge approach to evaluate incomplete judgments iteratively.
+Participants are allowed to submit only to the abstracts retrieval task, but an full pipeline with claim verification is encouraged!

 In addition, this year’s iteration will focus on coming up with sustainable solutions, encouraging the development of systems that can potentially be used in real-world scenarios.
 Thus, we will ask participants to use the CodeCarbon library when running the test inference to measure emission rates and energy consumption.
 This will not, however, be counted towards the final rankings.